qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

    * Indicate the WFS version of the server.
      If unknown, press the :guilabel:`Detect` button to automatically retrieve it.
+   * Set :guilabel:`Feature format` to select the format used to download OAPIF features (for example, GeoJSON or FlatGeoBuf).
+Click :guilabel:`Detect` to check the available format(s) from the server.
    * Select the :guilabel:`Preferred HTTP method` to use for requests.
      The default is :guilabel:`GET`, but you can also select :guilabel:`POST`.
    * Define the :guilabel:`Maximum number of features` retrieved in a single GetFetFeature request.